 This depends on your current weight and your ideal healthy body weight.
 If you are overweight, you may need to lose some pounds before you can have the surgery.
-In most cases, it helps to be your ideal weight or a few pounds over so that there are sufficient fat deposits available to be transferred to the buttocks.
-Keep in mind, though, once you have had the surgery, you will need to maintain the same weight for the best results.
+In most cases, it helps to be your ideal weight or a few pounds over so you have sufficient fat deposits for harvesting.
+Keep in mind, though, that once you have the surgery, you will need to stay at a steady weight to preserve the results.

 How much does the surgery cost?

-The costs of the BBL procedure vary significantly across Mobile, AL and will differ from client to client depending on the patient’s goals, and the cosmetic surgeon who performs the surgery.
-You can expect the procedure to cost between $5,000 and $8,000 for surgeon fees and make allowance for other costs, including anesthesia, aftercare, and a hospital stay.
+The cost of the BBL procedure varies significantly across [STATE], and it differs from person to person.
+The cost is based on several factors, such as your goals, the surgeon who performs the procedures, and other factors.
+On average, a BBL costs between $5,000 and $8,000 for surgeon fees and other fees, such as anesthesia, aftercare, and a hospital stay.

-It is essential to do your research beforehand and to choose a board-certified surgeon who specializes in BBL surgery.
+Do your research deciding to have a BBL.
+Choose a board-certified surgeon who specializes in the surgery.
 Your surgeon should be certified by the American Board of Plastic Surgery for tummy, buttocks, and breast surgery.
-Avoid discounted BBL surgery options at all costs as they are often offered by doctors who do not have sufficient training.
+Avoid discounted BBL surgery, as this is often an indication that the surgeon may not have the required training, experience, and surgical facilities.

-Insurance companies don’t cover the surgery as it is not deemed medically necessary, although many cosmetic surgeons offer payment plans or financing.
+BBL is not covered by medical insurance because it is not considered medically necessary.
+Many cosmetic surgeons offer payment plans or financing.

 What are the risks?

-BBL surgery is considered higher risk than most other plastic surgery procedures as it has one of the highest incidences of post-op complications, including dents, lumps, trenches, slumps, and irregular contours.
-But most of the cases are as a result of improper procedures.
-It is considered the safest way to alter the shape of your buttocks because it uses your own fat, rather than the introduction of other foreign materials.
+BBL surgery has some of the highest incidences of post-op complications, such dents, lumps, trenches, slumps, and irregular contours.
+For this reason, it is generally considered higher risk than other cosmetic procedures.
+Most complications are due to improper techniques and safety precautions.
+All things considered, though, BBL is the safest way to alter the shape of your buttocks.
+The procedure uses your own fat, rather than silicone implants.
 There is very little scarring, and in most cases, it won’t be noticeable.

 What procedures can be done at the same time as a BBL?